GNSS clock comparison · holdout discipline · results you can defend

 If holdout holds on your panel, expand.
 If not, you still have a documented evaluation—not a marketing slide.

 90-day evaluation · May–July 2026 cohort · $45k academic / $195k commercial · invite-only · ≤10 concurrent seats.
-Details on the pilot page.

 The excitement is real.
 The numbers are qualified.